-fanatix, a London-based social network dedicated entirely to sports, announced today the U.S. launch of its app after securing an additional $1 million in funding from (unnamed) angel investors.
+fanatix, a London-based social network dedicated entirely to sports, announced today the US launch of its app, after securing an additional $1 million in funding from unnamed angel investors.

-Launched in October 2011, fanatix provides sports fans with a personalized stream of sports content – news updates, tweets, video clips, live scores and statistics – and enables easy sharing of that content in huddles (group chat for sports fans).
-The average fanatix user is now accessing the app 5 1/2 times a day – with the average registered user accessing the service over 10 times a day.
+Launched in October 2011, fanatix provides sports fans with a personalised stream of sports content – such as news updates, tweets, video clips, live scores and statistics – and enables easy sharing of that content in ‘huddles’, which are a kind of group chat for sports fans.
+The average fanatix user is now accessing the app 5 1/2 times a day, with the average registered user accessing the service over 10 times a day.

-“The collision of social and mobile has created the opportunity for the sports industry to ‘re-imagine the back-page’ and we think that we’re starting to see that fulfilled by the fanatix suite of products,” said Will Muirhead, fanatix Founder and CEO.
+“The collision of social and mobile has created the opportunity for the sports industry to ‘re-imagine the back-page’ and we think that we’re starting to see that fulfilled by the fanatix suite of products,” said Will Muirhead, fanatix’s Founder and CEO.

 With this recent funding of $1 million, the UK-based startup fanatix has now raised more than $2 million total to date in funding rounds.

 By the way: If you’d like to stay up-to-date regarding startup news and interesting opportunities, make sure to subscribe to our free weekly EU-Startups Newsletter.